vulnerable-apps/brokencrystals-demo/README.md

 > You will find tests written with SecTester in the `./test/sec` folder.

-This can take a few minutes, and then you should see the result, like in the following screenshot:
+This can take a few minutes while the Bright engine spins up.
+After a moment, you should see the result:

 ```text
  FAIL  test/sec/render.e2e-spec.ts (143.608 s)